GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 now pay it in order to continue accessing your developer dashboard.
 This one-time fee is now part of the standard [developer registration process][99].
 {% endAside %}

+### I'm having trouble registering my developer account {: #faq-gen-33 }

+If you encounter any problems during the developer registration process, try using an incognito window to register.

 ### How can I sign up using my Google Apps email address (for example, admin@example.com)? {: #faq-gen-17 }